Battle of Vasai: Siege of Baçaim

-The village of Baçaim itself and the large Maratha camp at Bhadrapur were to the north.
-Within the fort itself, the towers of São Sebastião and Remedios faced the Marathas at Bhadrapur.
-The barracks and everything else was inside, with the main gate facing the Vasai creek.
-Chimaji Appa began the siege on 1 May 1739 by laying 10 mines next to the walls near the tower of Remedios.
+Within the fort, the towers of São Sebastião and Nossa Senhora dos Remédios faced the Marathas at Bhadrapur.
+The barracks and everything else were inside, with the main gate facing the Vasai Creek.
+Appa began the siege on 1 May 1739 by laying 10 mines next to the walls near the tower of Remédios.
 Maratha soldiers charged into the breach caused by exploding four of them.
 Almost immediately, they came under fire from Portuguese guns and muskets.
-Chimaji Appa, Malhar Rao Holkar, Ranoji Shinde and Manaji Angre goaded their contingents to scale the walls throughout the day.
-Next day on 2 May, the tower of São Sebastião and Remedios were repeatedly attacked.
-More mines were set off during the day, causing large breaches in the walls, between the two towers.
-Around 4,000 Maratha soldiers tried to pour into the fort, but the Portuguese opposition was fierce.
+Appa, Malhar Rao Holkar, Ranoji Shinde and Manaji Angre goaded their contingents to scale the walls throughout the day.
+Next day, on 2 May, the towers of São Sebastião and Remédios were repeatedly attacked.
+More mines were set off during the day, causing large breaches in the walls between the two towers.
+Around 4,000 Maratha soldiers tried to enter the fort, but the Portuguese opposition was fierce.
 They also managed to defend the two towers by lighting firewood.
 On 3 May, the tower of São Sebastião was demolished by a Maratha mine.
 Maratha armies could now easily march into the fort, without the fear of being fired upon from the tower.
 The encirclement and defeat of the Portuguese was complete.
-Chimaji Appa decided to settle the war at this point by sending an envoy to the Portuguese.
+Appa decided to settle the war at this point by sending an envoy to the Portuguese.
 In his letter, he warned them that the entire garrison would be slaughtered and the fort levelled if the war continued.
 The Portuguese commander in charge of the fort duly surrendered on 16 May 1739.
-The Maratha general ordered that the rest of the garrison leaved Baçaim with unfurled colours, muskets at the shoulder and playing drums, and that they were transported by sea to Mumbai (Bombay).
+The Maratha general ordered that the rest of the garrison should leave Baçaim with unfurled colours, muskets at the shoulder and playing drums, and that they be transported by sea to Mumbai (Bombay).
 On 23 May 1739, the saffron flag flew atop Baçaim.